Medical practice marketing doesn’t have to break your budget. If you’re looking for inexpensive ways to promote your practice, you’ll find plenty.

 No doubt, there are several businesses in your local community that offer services that complement your practice.
 Find one to team up with for a strategic cross-promotion.
 For example, a physical therapy practice might partner with a local gym.
 Each business could offer the other one’s clients a referral discount.

 People are more likely to accept a recommendation from a business they trust.
-This is a great way to tap into a new patient base that will benefit from your services.
+This is a great way to tap into a new patient base that will benefit from your healthcare services.

 You might like: When and how to refer patients to a fellow physician

 Don’t fret if there’s not much room in your budget for medical practice marketing activities.
-As long as you have the time and energy to devote to the cause, you can effectively promote your practice without spending a dime.
+As long as you have the time and energy to devote to the cause, you can effectively promote your healthcare practice without spending a dime.

 Like this topic?
 You might also enjoy the blog post “How to get more patients to our clinic — without draining our budget.”